-During the year ended September 30, 2016, the Company earned management fee income of \$10,949, (2015 - \$nil) in connection with Advantage's expenditure commitments.
+During the six months ended March 31, 2017, the Company earned management fee income of \$69,377 (2016 - \$Nil) in connection with the management of Advantage's expenditure commitments.

-Subject to Advantage meeting all requirements of the Initial Option, Advantage will have earned its interests in the Optioned Properties.
-Thereafter, Advantage will have the option to either form a joint venture with the Company in respect of the optioned projects or to proceed with the Second Option.
+Subsequent to March 31, 2017, the Company advised Advantage that it had earned its 51% initial option in the Optioned Properties.
+Advantage now has the option to form a 51/49 joint venture with the Company or to proceed with the Second Option.